 Nulon Extreme Cooling System Flush & Degreaser is a powerful alkaline cleaning solution for heavily contaminated radiators and cooling systems.
-Ideal for use where there has been head gasket failure causing oil and fuel to contaminate the cooling system, the 3 in 1 formulation strips oils, grease, and scale contanminants from the inside of hoses and mteal surface areas to be flushed away.
+Ideal for use where there has been head gasket failure causing oil and fuel to contaminate the cooling system, the 3 in 1 formulation strips oils, grease, and scale contaminants from the inside of hoses and metal surface areas to be flushed away.
 Safe for use in all vehicle cooling systems.
 Does not harm metal surfaces, gaskets, hoses or plastic parts.

 DIRECTIONS - SHAKE BEFORE USE

 STEP 1: Drain the cooling system and refill with clean water.

 STEP 2: Add contents to radiator, turn on heater and return the engine to normal operating temperature and allow the product ro circulate for 45-90 minutes.

 STEP 3: Stop engine and allow to cool.

 STEP 4: Thoroughly drain and flush the cooling system with clean water.